 Each year we produce a full length play with actors and a Tech Crew from across the School.
-In March 2020 we will present Bugsy Malone, in conjunction with the Music Department.
-We will produce a musical one year and a play the next, ensuring that pupils benefit from a breadth of performance experience.
+In conjunction with the Music Department, we produce a musical one year and a play the next, ensuring that pupils benefit from a breadth of performance experience.

 The Middle School Drama Production involves actors from the 3rd and 4th Forms and a pupil Tech Crew from across the School.
 The production is usually an adaptation of a classic play text with IB Theatre pupils taking on roles as designers and assistant directors.

 Each year there is performance focused on showcasing the talents of our youngest pupils.
 In years when we are not producing a whole school musical production, all pupils in the 1st and 2nd Forms will perform on stage and present 20 minute versions of a musical with their class, including singing, dancing and acting.
 In alternate years the focus of the Lower School Production is on acting with performers presenting monologues, duologues and poetry.